bernie-skipole/indipyclient/docs/source/usage/propertyvectors.rst

 This is initially an empty string, but can be set by your code to any string you like.

+**self.itemid**

+An integer associated with this vector when the client first learns of the vector.
+Created by calling the client.create_itemid() method.

 **self.timestamp**

 A UTC datetime object, updated from the server as values are received.